Aging of the United States

-In recent decades, the fertility rate of the United States has declined, prompting projections of an aging population and workforce, as is already happening elsewhere in the developed world and some developing countries.
-Nevertheless, the rate of aging in the United States remains slower than that seen in many other countries.
-It remains unclear how population aging would affect the United States.
+In recent decades, the fertility rate of the United States has declined below replacement level, prompting projections of an aging population and workforce, as is already happening elsewhere in the developed world and some developing countries.
+The decline has been most noticeable since after the Great Recession of the late 2000s.
+Nevertheless, the rate of aging in the United States remains slower than that seen in many other countries, including some developing ones, giving the nation a significant competitive advantage.
+Unintentional pregnancies have become less common; in particular, teenage pregnancies have dropped to record lows.